kaushal02/interview-coding-problems/.github/CONTRIBUTING.md

 ## Steps before creating a Pull request

-1. Please ensure that the file has a comment-block at the top following these norms:
-   * First line contains the company name followed by college name and year that the problem appeared in.
-If multiple candidates apply, add them with newlines
-   * Next block of lines explains the Problem Statement clearly
-   * Next block contains the constraints for the variables appeared in the problem statement
-   * Next few lines (optional) has a brief explanation of your approach and/or link to the problem
-   * Last line (optional) mentions the [runtime complexity][run] of your code
+1. Please check the [template](../README.md#template) and adhere to the specific format in your submitted file
 2. Please try to write clean and indented code.
-Sparsely occuring concise comments are also fine but not mandatory.
+Sparsely occuring concise comments are also fine but not mandatory
+3. Please ensure that the commit message follows the following format - Company name, College name, Year
+4. Please ensure that the filename describes the problem statement as clearly as possible

 ## Contributing workflow